0xZDH/o365spray/README.md

 > WARNING: ActiveSync user enumeration is performed by submitting a single authentication attempt per user.
 If ActiveSync enumeration is run with password spraying, the tool will automatically reset the lockout timer prior to the password spray -- if enumeration is run alone, the user should be aware of the authentication attempts and reset the lockout timer manually.

 OneDrive user enumeration relies on the target user(s) to have previously logged into OneDrive.
 If a valid user has not yet used OneDrive, their account will show as 'invalid'.
+This appears to be a viable solution for user enumeration against federated realms.

 As a fallback solution to invalid results, check out [msspray](https://github.com/0xZDH/msspray) to perform user enumeration and password spraying against the Microsoft Online login form.
 This tool leverages selenium to replicate user clicks and steps through the DOM-based authentication form on Microsoft's website.
 This tool will require more time as it does not run asynchronously.